 The Harbour Island Force Main, which was placed into service in 1951, is an essential pipeline in the City of Tampa’s wastewater system that transfers all wastewater from the Hillsborough River corridor to the Howard F. Curren Advanced Wastewater Treatment Plant.
 It conveys more than 15 million gallons, or 30 percent of the City’s wastewater, each day from the Krause Street Pumping Station in Downtown Tampa to the treatment plant on Hookers Point.

-This Project will include all engineering and construction services necessary to modernize the remaining original components of the Force Main.
-This includes the evaluation of pipe and pipeline route alternatives, preliminary surveys and soil sampling, selection of alternatives, final design and construction.
+This Project includes all engineering and construction services necessary to modernize the remaining original components of the Force Main.
+This included the evaluation of pipe and pipeline route alternatives, preliminary surveys and soil sampling, selection of alternatives, final design and construction.
 The design-build process will help the City deliver a cost-effective, reliable wastewater pipeline that will serve future generations.